teddythetwig/openshift-extras/admin/load-balancer/README.md

 whether you want to use HTTP or HTTPS for the monitor, leave MONITOR_TYPE unset to use the default value of "http-ecv."

+Set MONITOR_INTERVAL to the interval at which the monitor will send requests, or leave MONITOR_INTERVAL unset to use the default value of "10."

 As with POOL_NAME and ROUTE_NAME, MONITOR_NAME and MONITOR_PATH both can
 contain %a and %n formats, which are expanded the same way.
 Unlike POOL_NAME and ROUTE_NAME, you may or may not want to re-use the same